How Heavy Is 2 Kilograms? Understanding Weight and Mass

 -

 A bag of granulated sugar (approximately): A standard bag of granulated sugar often contains around 2 kilograms.
-However, always check the packaging for accurate weight.
+On the flip side, always check the packaging for accurate weight.

 -